PennyLaneAI/pennylane/doc/code/qml_qaoa.rst

         qaoa.mixer_layer(alpha, mixer_h)

 Finally, the full QAOA circuit is built.
 We begin by initializing the wires in an even superposition over computational basis states, and then repeatedly apply QAOA layers with the ``qml.layer`` method.
-In this case we repeat the circuit twice:
+In this case we repeat the circuit twice.
+When executed on a device, this circuit creates the QAOA cost function: the expected value of the cost Hamiltonian with respect to the parametrized output performing QAOA:

 .. code-block:: python3